publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch3/schV/m__us_usc_t12_s265.md

  __Codification__

-    Section was formerly classified to section 1110 of the Appendix to Title 50, War and National Defense.
+    Section was formerly classified to section 1110 of the former Appendix to Title 50, War and National Defense.

  __Amendments__